hazelcast/hazelcast/hazelcast-documentation/src/Queue.md

 }
 ```

 FIFO ordering will apply to all queue operations cluster wide.
 User objects (such as `MyTask` in the example above), that are (en/de)queued have to be `Serializable`.

+There is no batching while iterating over Queue, items will be copied to local and iteration will occur locally.